Director of Residential Life, Housing and Residential Services

 Where did you attend school?
 What degree(s) did you earn?

-Indiana State University, B.S.
-English
+Indiana State University, B.S. in English

 Describe your typical day—what do you do while at work?